 Musee d’Orsay

-This museum is a great place for kids who are interested in art, with a focus on impressionist and post-impressionist works.
+This museum is a great place for kids interested in art, focusing on impressionist and post-impressionist works.
 Check the latest rates and availability.

 They also have a ton of guided tours here specifically for families that can make it a more engaging experience for kids.